StaZhu/fix-webm-meta/README.md

   blobSlice = [];
 };

-// using timeslice to avoid memory consumption in renderer process, and generate blob size each second mediaRecorder.start(1000);
+// using timeslice to avoid memory consumption in renderer process, and generate a blob object each second mediaRecorder.start(1000);
 setTimeout(() => mediaRecorder.stop(), 5000); // generate 5 blob slices